 Hyperopia occurs when the cornea is too flat or the eye is too short.
 When light rays from distant objects enter the uncorrected eye, they converge behind the retina so the image is unfocused.
 Laser eye surgery moves the image forward onto the retina and this gives crisp, clear vision.

-It’s the procedure of choice for patients with hyperopia aged below 50.
+It’s the procedure of choice for patients with myopia aged below 50.

-This is a perfect option for people aged 50 and up, especially if they want to correct near vision as well as distance.
+This is usually the best option for people aged 50 and up, especially if they want to correct near vision as well as distance.

 A good option when you want rapid recovery of vision